Period Spaces for Hodge Structures in Equal Characteristic: Period Spaces

-\section{The Conjecture of Rapoport and Zink}
+\subsection{The Conjecture of Rapoport and Zink}

-In this section we want to formulate and prove the analogue of the conjecture of Rapoport-Zink \cite[p.\ 29]{RZ} mentioned in the introduction.
-It states the existence of interesting local systems of $\BF_q\dpl z\dpr$-vector spaces on $\CH_{\ul w,b}^a$.
+In this section we want to formulate and prove the analog of the conjecture of Rapoport and Zink \cite[p.\ 29]{RZ}, \cite[p.\ 429]{Rapoport94} mentioned in the introduction.
+It states the existence of a universal local system of $\BF_q\dpl z\dpr$-vector spaces on $\CH_{\ul w,b}^a$.
 For the notion of local system see Definition~\ref{DefLocalSystem}.
 We can summarize the results from Section~\ref{SectAdmLocusOpen} as follows.

 \begin{theorem} The sheaf $\CQ^F$ of $F$-invariants induces a canonical local system $\CV_\CQ$ of $\BF_q\dpl z\dpr$-vector spaces on $(\CH^a_b)^\rig$ with $\CQ^F=\invlim\CV_\CQ$. \end{theorem}